ccaven/TSP_Solutions/README.md

 distMatrix = [[distance(i,j) for i in coords] for j in coords]
 ```

-The solution for each algorithm can be plotted on a map using matplotlib
+The solution for each algorithm can be plotted on a map using matplotlib.
+Here is an example of Simulated Annealng:

 ![Simulated Annealing Image](https://github.com/ccaven/TSP_Solutions/blob/master/Simulated_Anneal_pic.png)

+Here is an example of the Greedy Algorithm:

+Sort By X:

+Sort By Y:

+Two Opt Swap:

+Three Opt Swap:

+Genetic Algorithm: